rightbear/odin_template/README.md

 $ touch eslint.config.js
 ```

 3. Add new contents inside our ESLint configuration file.
-And add `"type": "module"` inside package.json.
 Then lint code of project files to test the ESLint function.

 ```
 $ npx eslint .